jdgillespie91/dot-infrastructure/README.rst

     $ sudo ./bin/run-prod.sh
     $ cd ..

-- Then add `haproxy.cfg`_ to :code:`/etc/haproxy/haproxy.cfg` and restart the service.
+- Then add the `haproxy configuration`__ to :code:`/etc/haproxy/haproxy.cfg` and restart the service.

 .. code-block:: bash